PostSharp

 Write verifiable thread-safe code in .NET without exploding your brain.

-- Dramatically reduce complexity of multi-threaded code.
+• Dramatically reduce the complexity of multithreaded code.
 Free up your brain for business logic.

-- Reduce random defects.
-Most problems are detected at build time or in single-threaded unit tests.
+• Reduce random defects.
+Most problems can be detected at build time or in single-threaded unit tests.

 2